brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-10.md

 outstretched wand.
 He didn't seem the least bit alarmed, and even pocketed his wand.

-*"Assskuuu ssstisss muisss,*" he hissed, and immediately the snake's hood collapsed.
-The boy held out his hand, the unprotected flesh mere inches from death. "*Kissshhh ne sssisss inusss."*
+"*Assskuuu ssstisss muisss,*" he hissed, and immediately the snake's hood collapsed.
+The boy held out his hand, the unprotected flesh mere inches from death. "*Kissshhh ne sssisss inusss.*"

 The snake immediately curled around his outstretched arm, and made its way over him and into his lap, where it curled up like an affectionate